Dum aloo is a delicious yogurt-based spicy curry recipe that is made commonly in North India. It has baby potatoes and is super tasty.

 - Parboil the baby potatoes either in a pan or a pressure cooker.
 Make sure it is slightly underdone.
 Now let them cool and peel them.
 This is the most time-consuming process and takes about 15-20 minutes.
 Pierce them with fork and keep aside.

-- Now heat ghee/oil in the pan.
+- Heat 2 tbsp. mustard oil or ghee in a pan.
 Lightly saute the potatoes till they are golden brown and keep aside.
 Some people deep fry the potatoes but I avoid doing that.

-- Now use the ghee/oil left in the pan.
-Add in all the whole garam masala (cumin seeds, bay leaf, cinnamon, cardamom and cloves).
+- Heat 1 tbsp. ghee/ mustard oil in the pan.
+Add in all the whole garam masala (cumin seeds, bay leaf, cinnamon, cardamom, peppercorns and cloves).
 Fry for a minute.
-Now add in the grated tomato and ginger.
-Cook it for 5 minutes till the tomato looks cooked.
-Now add the slit green chillies and baby potatoes.
-Fry for about 2 minutes.
+Now add in the chopped onion.
+Cook for about 2 minutes.
+Add in the tomato-green chilli puree and fry till everything looks well cooked.

-- Take the curd and beat it well.
+- Take the yogurt and beat it well.
 Add it gently to the mix in the pan after lowering the heat.
-Add in the turmeric powder, chilly powder, garam masala powder, saunf powder and coriander powder and mix well.
+Add in the turmeric powder, cayenne, garam masala powder, saunf (fennel) powder and coriander powder and mix well.
 Add salt to taste.

-2. Using 1 tsp.
-Kashmiri red chilly powder gives the dish a beautiful red colour without the heat.
+- Using 1 tsp.
+Kashmiri red chilli powder gives the dish a beautiful red colour without the heat.

-Serve dum aloo hot after garnishing with coriander leaves with rotis or boiled rice.
+Serve dum aloo hot after garnishing with cilantro leaves with rotis or boiled rice.